WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 > With this command we will be running fastqc in all the files that have the `.fastq.gz` extension.
 Nonetheless we will be focusing only in samples ARIMSS995-11 and untrimmed.

-> --- Comment: instead of compressing the files again with gzip, you could also include in the fastqc command:
+>         --- Comment: instead of compressing the files again with gzip, you could also use:

                          fastqc *.fastq*

-> by adding the star symbol also after fastq, you will include both files, zipped and unzipped, to the command. ---
+>         by adding the star symbol after '.fastq` , you will include all files that include '.fastq` as part of the extension (zipped and unzipped) ---

 You will see some messages like this on your screen: